Who Should Attend?

 Pennington was co-Chairman of the Aldous Huxley Centenary in conjunction with the BBC, has served on Carnegie Hall’s Second Century Council, was co-chairman of the Tanzania Wildlife Fund’s benefit initiative for the African Rainforest, has been a featured speaker and advisor to the International Arts Movement, member of the board of the Jose Limon Dance Company and Foundation in New York City, and founding vice president and board member of charity: water.
 He has addressed screenwriters at Fordham University and in Hollywood, California on the theme of culture and media Influence in the film industry.
 His photography has been published in The New York Times and he has produced and directed four documentary films.

 Pennington was a Senior Strategist at The Marketing & Planning Group, Inc., established in 1971, where he headed strategy and creative development and marketing communications in New York and London under the founder Malcolm Whittier Pennington.
-He serves today as Managing Director of Burning Media Group in New York and until last week a caregiver for his mother Anna Pennington in their century old family home in Owosso, Michigan.
+He serves today as Managing Director of Burning Media Group in New York.
 He is now writing and actively serving clients by helping them better express and define their organizational narrative, clarifying their corporate story, and building their brand presence — while connecting brands to new audiences through empowered new uses of social media.

 Thursday, October 24